cheqd/product-docs/decentralized-identifiers/developer-guide/vdr-tools-with-cheqd.md

-# Identity transactions with VDR tools CLI
+# Using VDR Tools CLI with cheqd ledger

-## Overview

-This page describes how identity domain transactions need to be implemented by client-side applications/libraries such as [Evernym VDR Tools](https://gitlab.com/evernym/verity/vdr-tools).
+This page describes how [identity-domain transactions can be integrated in 3rd party applications](README.md) such as [Evernym VDR Tools](https://gitlab.com/evernym/verity/vdr-tools).

-Details on how identity transactions are defined is available in [ADR 002: Identity entities and transactions](https://docs.cheqd.io/node/architecture/adr-list/adr-002-cheqd-did-method).

 ## Base write flow